MicrosoftDocs/learn/learn-pr/azure-devops/deploy-docker/includes/1-introduction.md

 ## Learning objectives

-In this module, you'll:
+After completing this module, you'll be able to:

 - Create Azure resources to support a Docker container web application.
 - Update a basic release pipeline to build, publish, and deploy a Docker container.
-- Monitor the build, release, and deployment of the project.
+- Monitor the build, release, and deployment of your project.

 ## Prerequisites